earthly/earthly/docs/earthfile/earthfile.md

 Force the command to run every time; ignoring any cache.
 Any commands following the invocation of `RUN --no-cache`, will also ignore the cache.

-If a target that uses `--no-cache` is `COPY`-ed from; all artifacts saved after the `--no-cache` will not be use the cache when copying.
+If a target that uses `--no-cache` is `COPY`-ed from; all artifacts saved after the `--no-cache` will not use the cache when copying.

 If a target that uses `--no-cache` is used as the basis for a different target via `FROM`; all commands in that target will not use the cache either.